georgebullock/georgebullock/README.md

  - I'm an Unsplash contributor.
 Check out my photos [here]https://unsplash.com/@george_bullock 📷
  - I'm from Alameda, California in the San Francisco Bay Area 🌉
  - I breifly worked in theatrical marketing for two well-known movies studios.
 I met a bunch of celebs and literally got paid to watch movies 🎬.
- - Before moving to Germany 🇩🇪 I lived in France 🇫🇷 and Mexico 🇲🇽 for one year, but I don't speak much French or Spanish 🤷🏾‍♂️.
-Aber mein Deutsch ist nicht so schlecht 🙃.
+ - Before moving to Germany 🇩🇪  I lived in France 🇫🇷  and Mexico 🇲🇽  for one year.
+I don't speak much French or Spanish 🤷🏾‍♂️,  aber mein Deutsch ist nicht so schlecht 🙃.
  - I love Deep House 🎛️, Synthwave 🦄, 90s Hip Hop 🎤, crime dramas 🔫 (especially Heat and Collateral), Chinese food 🥡 and socializing with misfits 🤡.

 <p align="left">